incoresemi/river_core/docs/source/contributing.rst

 1. The merge request should include tests.
 2. If the merge request adds functionality, the docs should be updated.
-3. The merge request should work for Python 3.6, 3.7 and 3.8, and for PyPy. and make sure that the tests pass for all supported Python versions.
+3. The merge request should work for Python 3.6, 3.7 and 3.8, and for Pypi. and make sure that the tests pass for all supported Python versions.